Cuban Revolutionary Army: Equipment

-Small arms

 Uniforms

 The most common uniform worn by Cuban soldiers appear to be solid color olive green utility uniforms.
 The utility uniform is worn with shined black combat boots, and the most common hats that are worn with this uniform are stiffened patrol caps that were made famous outside of Cuba by being worn by Fidel Castro.

 Soldiers in tank, military police, and special forces units are also allowed to wear berets with this uniform.
 The Cuban utility uniform greatly resembles the OG-107 uniform that was standard issue in the United States Armed Forces during the Cold War.